 After breakfast, head to the colectivo station on Calle 2 between Avenida 20 and 25.
 All along this block, you’ll find white shuttle vans departing for either Cancun or Tulum.
 To get to Akumal, find a van that’s headed to Tulum.
 When you board tell the driver you’re getting off at Akumal.

-Note: You’ll be let you off on the highway and you’ll have to cross on the pedestrian bridge and walk along the road for 5 or 10 minutes before you arrive at Akumal Bay.
+Note: You’ll be let off on the highway and you’ll have to cross on the pedestrian bridge and walk along the road for about 10 minutes before you reach Akumal Bay.
 For the nitty-gritty details of executing an Akumal day trip, read this post.

 Once you arrive in Akumal, head to the Akumal Dive Shop.